hturner/conf-management-proposal/out/conference-management-proposal.md

 <!--
 Who needs to be involved, what's the proposed structure, what will it take to get their involvement?
 -->
-Steph Locke will take on the bulk of the technical work.
+Locke Data Ltd will take on the technical work.
+Locke Data's primary lead for this work will be Steph Locke.
 Steph is a founder of satRdays and managed the centralized infrastructure since its inception.
+Locke Data anticipates using freelancers and sub-contractors for some of the work where it is outside of Steph's skillset.

-The remaining team members provide expert review and oversight.
-Heather Turner and Julie Josse have both been local organisers and program chairs of useR!.
-Torben Tvedebrink was local organiser of useR!
+The core evaluation team will consist of useR! and R Foundation personnel.
+Heather Turner and Julie Josse have both been local organizers and program chairs of useR!.
+Balasubramanian Narasimhan was chair of the local organizing committee for useR!
+2016.
+Torben Tvedebrink was local organizer of useR!
 2015 and managed the development of the abstract handling software used in 2015 and 2016.
 Torsten Hothorn and Achim Zeileis are the permanent members of the R Foundation Conference Committee and founders of useR!.

-Finally additional members of the community may be consulted for further testing and advice.
+Additional members of the community may be consulted for further testing and advice.

 Processes
 ---------